jquery/infrastructure-puppet/doc/hosting.md

 ### gruntjs (gruntjscom)

 * Follow [§ Create a new node](#create-a-new-node) for `gruntjs-XX`
-* Add new node to webhooks for [gruntjs/gruntjs.com](https://github.com/gruntjs/gruntjs.com/settings/hooks)
+* Follow [§ Register a webhook](#register-a-webhook) for the new node at [gruntjs/gruntjs.com webhooks](https://github.com/gruntjs/gruntjs.com/settings/hooks)
 * Test that the website works via the instance's own address, e.g. `https://gruntjs-XX.ops.jquery.net`
 * Switch DNS for `gruntjs.com`
 * Follow [§ Delete a node](#delete-a-node) for the old node
-* Remove old node from webhooks for [gruntjs/gruntjs.com](https://github.com/gruntjs/gruntjs.com/settings/hooks)
+* Remove old node from [gruntjs/gruntjs.com webhooks](https://github.com/gruntjs/gruntjs.com/settings/hooks)

 ### miscweb